Contents

 - Real-time display in display, web page and serial port

-- Management and configuration through a convenient on-screen menu
+- Management and configuration through a convenient on-screen menu or website

-- Many popular CO2 sensors supported: Sensirion SCD30, Sensirion SCD40, Sensirion SCD41, Senseair S8 LP, MH-Z19, Cubic CM1106
+- Many popular CO2 sensors are compatible: Sensirion SCD30, Sensirion SCD40 and SCD41, Senseair S8 LP, MH-Z19, Cubic CM1106

-- Various temperature, humidity and atmospheric pressure sensors
+- Various sensors temperature, humidity and atmospheric pressure

 - Temperature display in degrees Celsius or Fahrenheit